What to Know About Home Inspections

 - Air-conditioning and heating systems

-A home inspector’s knowledge has to cover a lot of ground, they must understand the structure of a house, the plumbing, electrical, and they must be able to understand the changes that have happened over the past years.
+A home inspector’s knowledge has to cover a lot of ground; they must understand the structure of a house, the plumbing, and electrical, and they must be able to understand the changes that have happened over the past years.

-Whether you are asking them to inspect a house that was built 100 years ago versus a home that was built 5 years ago, they should be able to recognize the work and how it is being done today.
+Whether you are asking them to inspect a house built 100 years ago versus a home built 5 years ago, they should be able to recognize the work and how it is being done today.
 All of these things can affect areas of the home.

 How is it done?

-Typically, the inspector will take a walk through the house writing down notes on the condition of each item on their list.
+Typically, the inspector will walk through the house, writing down notes on the condition of each item on their list.
 Once the inspection is finished, a complete computer-generated report (one that can include digital pictures), is then sent to the client and realtor.

 If a part of the house requires a more detailed follow-up, make sure that the person who does the follow-up is specialized in that part of the house.
-If the wires need to be looked at, it should be an electrician who does the second inspection, not a general contractor.
+If the wires need to be examined, an electrician, not a general contractor, should do the second inspection.

 Home Inspection Tips

-- Don’t be afraid to shop around, see what other inspectors are charging before you commit to one company.
-Make sure that you ask about their experience on top of their price range.
+- Don’t be afraid to shop around; see what other inspectors are charging before you commit to one company.
+Ensure you ask about their experience on top of their price range.

 - A house cannot fail an evaluation, so know that you will have to be the one to judge whether or not you are still interested in the house once the home inspection is complete.
-If a report reveals problems with the house this gives you the opportunity to move on or negotiate the price with the seller.
+If a report reveals problems with the house, you can move on or negotiate the price with the seller.

-- It is recommended that you attend the inspection; they usually take anywhere from two to three hours, depending on the size and age of the home.
-Feel free to ask questions of the inspector as you walk through the house, remember they are an impartial point of view, they are not going to hide anything from you.
+- It is recommended that you attend the inspection; they usually takes anywhere from two to three hours, depending on the size and age of the home.
+Feel free to ask questions of the inspector as you walk through the house.
+Remember, they are an impartial point of view; they will not hide anything from you.

 - Just because a home is newer does not mean that it doesn’t need an inspection.
-Many sellers will try and convince a buyer that it isn’t necessary, but builders make mistakes all the time, a thorough home inspection will help to find any faults that even the current owner isn’t aware of.
+Many sellers will try to convince a buyer that it isn’t necessary, but builders always make mistakes.
+A thorough home inspection will help find any faults even the current owner isn’t aware of.

-Don’t move into your home wearing a blindfold, make sure that you know all the ins and outs before you sign the dotted line.
-If an inspector makes a mistake, it could mean thousands of dollars in repairs, that will come out of your pocket.
-Make sure you get it done right, the first time.
+Don’t move into your home wearing a blindfold; ensure you know all the ins and outs before you sign the dotted line.
+If an inspector makes a mistake, it could mean thousands of dollars in repairs from your pocket.
+Make sure you get it done right the first time.

 Hopefully, you have found this home inspection guide helpful!